thoricelli/PICO-documentation/xrAPI/README.md

 ### xrSetControllerAmpPico

 _Sets the amplitude of audio-based vibration.
 You can change the vibration amplitude during audio playback._

+> [!IMPORTANT]
+> Conflict with reverse engineered function signature. <br>
+> This function signature may be incorrect or outdated.

 ```c
 XrResult xrSetControllerAmpPico(